angularexample/mfe-angular-react-nx/README.md

 nx add @nx/react
 ```

+### Fix the Nx Package Bugs

+At this time, there are two bugs in the Nx packages.
+You will need to change a few things in the `package.json` file to fix them.

+These bugs should be fixed in the next release of Nx.
+So you should first try to run the NPM Install and Nx Build commands before making these changes.

-### Fix the Nx Bug for NPM Install Error
+#### Fix the NPM Install Error Bug

-If you get an error when running the `npm install` command,
+If you get an error when you run `npm install` in the terminal window,
-you will need to fix the error or use the `--force` option.
+you will need to change the `package.json` file, to lower the version of **jest**.

-This error is caused by a dependency conflict between the packages that this version of nx uses.
-This is a known issue.
+Here is the Nx Issue:

 https://github.com/nrwl/nx/issues/32530

-I was able to fix the error by changing the `package.json` file as follows.

-* Change the version of jest and related items from 30.0.2 or 30.0.0 to 29.5.0.
-* Change the version of jest-preset-angular from 15.0.0 to 14.6.1.
+In the `package.json` file, change the following lines to this:

 ```
 "@types/jest": "^29.5.0",